oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 --- abstract

-OAuth 2.0 authorization requests from browser-based apps must be made using the authorization code grant with the PKCE extension, and should not be issued a client secret when registered.

 This specification details the security considerations that must be taken into account when developing browser-based applications, as well as best practices for how they can securely implement OAuth 2.0.